citsystems/jsify/sphinx/source/using_lists.rst

 Using Jsified Lists
 ===================

-In the Jsify library, lists can be converted into `JsonList` instances, which are enhanced versions of standard Python lists with JSON-like behavior.
-These jsified lists allow for more intuitive manipulation of list data, including attribute-style access to elements, dynamic nesting, and integration with the broader `JsonObject` ecosystem.
+In the Jsify library, lists can be converted into `List` instances, which are enhanced versions of standard Python lists with JSON-like behavior.
+These jsified lists allow for more intuitive manipulation of list data, including attribute-style access to elements, dynamic nesting, and integration with the broader `Object` ecosystem.

 **Creating and Using Jsified Lists:**

-To create a jsified list, you can use the `jsify` function, which converts a standard Python list into a `JsonList`.
+To create a jsified list, you can use the `jsify` function, which converts a standard Python list into a `List`.
 This allows you to interact with list elements using JSON-like methods, while still preserving the familiar list operations.

 **Example:**